suzeeparker/FRDocs_dev01-suzee/_home.md

 ### Some Final Points
 ----

+- Estimated timings for sections and topics are shown using the hr:min format. i.e. 4:25 = 4 hrs 25 mins

  - The example database is the sample MySql World database.

 - This documentation is writtem in Markdown and uses Docsify.